meandeviation.com > learn php > design generated pages ... (1)

 That is it!!

-If the data is being read from a data base then you will also need to add a bit of code at the very beginning to actually read the data from the database (see later).
+If the code was being run as the result of a web form with the 'post' method rather than 'get' method, then $_POST would have to be substituted for $_GET ... and if it is coming from a data base then you will also need to add a bit more code to actually read the data from the database (see later).

 http://www.meandeviation.com/tutorials/learnphp/howto-design-gen.html Alan Dix © 2002